deda9/OptionalWrapper/README.md

 # OptionalWrapper

-It sugar syntax to unwrap the optional value:
+It's a sugar syntax to unwrap the optional value:

 It replaces:
 ```Swift